s1seven/node-red-monorepo/packages/node-red-s1seven-api/README.md

 ![example](./images/example_auth.png)

-In the screenshot, each api node has 2 outputs, the first labeled `success`, and the second `fail`.
+In the screenshot, the `hash` node has 2 outputs, the first labeled `success`, and the second `fail`.
 The `fail` output is linked to a `switch` node.
 The `switch` looks at the property `msg.payload.statusCode` and checks to see if the code is `401`, which means the request is unauthorized.
-If the code is `401`, it sends the payload to the `get access token` node, which automatically request a new access token and makes available in the global context, along with the `mode`.
+If the code is `401`, it sends the payload to the `get access token` node, which automatically requests a new access token and makes available in the global context, along with the `mode`.

 ![example](./images/switch.png)